Champion Bear Resources Ltd. (CBA.V) (CVE:CBA) Shares Gap Down to $0.12

-Champion Bear Resources Ltd. (CBA.V) (CVE:CBA) shares gapped down before the market opened on Wednesday .
+Shares of Champion Bear Resources Ltd. (CBA.V) (CVE:CBA) gapped down before the market opened on Wednesday .
 The stock had previously closed at $0.12, but opened at $0.11.
-Champion Bear Resources Ltd. (CBA.V) shares last traded at $0.11, with a volume of 20,250 shares.
+Champion Bear Resources Ltd. (CBA.V) shares last traded at $0.11, with a volume of 20,250 shares changing hands.

 Champion Bear Resources Ltd., a mineral exploration company, acquires, explores for, and develops mineral properties in Canada.
 The company primary explores for gold, platinum group metals, copper, polymetallic, tantalum, and REE deposits.
 It owns 100% interests in the Eagle Rock, Plomp Farm, and Separation Rapids properties, as well as a 50% interest in the Parkin joint venture property located in Ontario.